HGuigit/Spotify-clone-training/README.md

-I Do not own the brand spotify, this clone solo propose is for training.
+I do not own the brand spotify, this clone solo propose is for training.